nerdfiles/Wept_Without_Wit_Source/readme.markdown

 It is not enough to say "self-taught"; these are sonic transliterations of self to public, undergone seemingly tragic loss and the bankruptcy of post-analytic reasoning.
 I have no interest in the guitar as a philosophical, paradigmatic project, with its normative claims, language games, and 138 different nail shapes.

+# Albums

+1. Death Rites (October 2010)

+    When the world grew intolerant of those
+    Who took to drink with the faint’st need for occasion, We and they return’d to our quarters and consummat’d Our wills through the pleasures of intoxicat’d introspection Under pallid shadow and the dimly bell

+2. The Matters of Matter
+3. With Reflections Comes the Rent
+4. Languages
+5. "Rough Draft"
+6. A September Before the Winter (October 2011)

 # Instruments

 1. Oscar Schmidt OE30